Enigma of My Weird Coincidences and Experiences

 On our way to the store there is a set of traffic lights where we make a right turn into the street where the store is located.
 Nothing strange is happening as we approach that intersection, as the lights could be any color, just like at any other place.

-However, on our way home from the store, out of those five hundred trips there, maybe five or so times we got to a green light.
-It's not that we had to pass before through another set of lights, so that we would suspect lights to be synchronized that way - but no matter when we leave the store parking lot, a red light is awaiting us at that intersection.
+However, on our way home from the store, out of those five hundred trips there, maybe at five or so we got a green light.
+It's not that we had to pass before through another set of lights, so that we would suspect lights to be synchronized that way---- but no matter when we left the store's parking lot, a red light would be awaiting us at that intersection.

 In this adventurous mind of mine I often think of parallel realities and if it's possible that we are manifesting details of our circumstances on that quantum level by a different frame of mind and heart.
 Well, I have from ever been freakishly into the mystery of everything, so many of my pet theories have this taste of weird..

 Extra Set of Eyes?

-When I am walking outside, no matter if I am deeply in thoughts, or focusing on a conversation, or observing the scenery - my eyes instantly look down if I am about to step on something that I normally wouldn't want to step on - like a chewing gum, a goose poop in the park, a spit, or even a tiny ant bravely crossing my path.
+When I am walking outside, no matter if I am deeply in thoughts, or focusing on a conversation, or observing the scenery, my eyes instantly look down if I am about to step on something that I normally wouldn't want to step on--- like a chewing gum, a wild goose poop in the park, or even a tiny ant bravely crossing my path.

 Cases like that would regularly put me into a state of confusion, just like another weird phenomenon of my waking up at exactly the time which I had chosen to wake up the night before.

-Really, what is it alerting me look down just before I am about to step on whatever it may be?
-And what in me has that much of an authority to interrupt my pleasant dreams and wake me up at a time preset in my mind?
+Really, what is it alerting me to look down just before I am about to step on whatever unwanted it may be?
+And what in me has that much of an authority to interrupt my pleasant dreams and to wake me up at a time preset in my mind?

 We can play with words like "instinct", or even speculate about my mind "having its own sense of time", but no, it couldn't be that precise to wake me up to the minute of my preset decision.
 And instincts are about dangers, generated by our urge to survive, not refined into selective choosing over what I consider undesirable to step on.

 Well, another weird thing about human nature, that's all I can see; just like that unexplained thing about yawning being somehow contagious, which no one has explained so far.